 Release Modification 12.1(8a)EW Support for this command was introduced on the Catalyst 4500 series switch.

-This command is supported only on the supervisor engine and enterable only from the switch console.
+This command is supported only by the supervisor engine and can be entered only from the switch console.

 This example shows how to enable the transmit BPDU debugging on the spanning tree switch shim: